tbranyen/diffhtml/packages/diffhtml-website/pages/index.md

-**Welcome to diffHTML!** A library created for web engineers and creatives to build interactive applications.
-Lightweight and easy-to-use, it is authored in standards-complaint ES6 JavaScript.
+**Welcome to diffHTML!** A library created for engineers, creatives, and pretty much anyone interested in building interactive web applications.
+Lightweight and easy-to-use, it is authored in standards-compliant ES6 JavaScript.

 You would use it in the same way as other web frameworks such as:
 [React](https://reactjs.org/), [Vue](https://vuejs.org/), and